loitd/loitd.github.io/_cheatsheets/2020-12-03-markdown-cheatsheet.md

 | `hey`               | 100                  | $150                     |

 * Please have at least 3 dashes between each table header
-* Put at least 1 space between the content of the column and separate sign (pipes)
+* Put at least 1 space between the content of the column and separate signs (pipes)

 ## Images and Links {#ImagesLinks}